On Bayesian Sequential Clinical Trial Designs: Three Perspectives on Bayesian Sequential Designs

 \subsection{Our Comments on the Three Perspectives}

-We have summarized three perspectives on specifying the prior and threshold values in a Bayesian sequential design.
+We have reviewed three perspectives on Bayesian sequential designs, which are summarized in Table \ref{tbl:three_perspectives}.
 Although the three perspectives seem contradictory, they are not mutually exclusive.
 For example, if the investigator is conservative about a new drug and is cautious about false rejections, then he/she may take a subjective Bayesian approach with a large loss for a false positive decision.
 This can lead to low FDR and FPR, or even a low type I error rate.
 In other words, subjective Bayesians may produce desirable operating characteristics for calibrated Bayesians, or desirable frequentist properties for frequentist-oriented Bayesians.